Normalization and Sorting

 Some Unicode characters have multiple equivalent binary representations consisting of sets of combining and/or composite Unicode characters.
 Consequently, two strings can look identical but actually consist of different characters.
 The existence of multiple representations for a single character complicates sorting operations.
 The solution to this problem is to normalize each string, then use an ordinal comparison to sort the strings.

-The Unicode Standard defines a process called normalization that returns one binary representation of a character when given any of the equivalent binary representations of that character.
-The Unicode Standard defines four different algorithms, called normalization forms, that you can use to normalize a string.
+The Unicode standard defines a process called normalization that returns one binary representation of a character when given any of the equivalent binary representations of that character.
+The Unicode standard defines four different algorithms, called normalization forms, that you can use to normalize a string.
 Each normalization form obeys different rules, and therefore yields a different binary representation of an input string.
-However, if two strings are normalized to the same normalization form, the strings can subsequently be compared using an ordinal (case-insensitive) comparison.
+However, if two strings are normalized to the same normalization form, the strings can subsequently be compared using an ordinal comparison.

-Your application can use the following process to normalize and sort strings:
+Use the following process to normalize and sort strings:

 Obtain two strings to be sorted from an input source such as a file or user input.

 Use themethod to normalize both strings to normalization form C, or the method to normalize both strings to a normalization form of your choosing.

 Use an ordinal string comparison, such as themethod with an or argument, to compare the two strings.
 The comparison operation determines whether the first string lexically precedes the second or if the two strings are lexically equal.